mainpixel/oc-reviews-plugin/README.md

 - Add Bootstrap to default plugin load
 - Change the default upload folder to custom upload folder.
 - Add Dutch language support

-## Customize
-It is possible to customize the form aswell as the view list.
-Drag/add the component to the page, click on the white "component" text and the template will appear in the editor.